mm80843/T3.5/docs/index.md

 information on citizens’ protective behaviors during the outbreak of COVID-19: a cross-sectional study in China](article_ning_impacts_2020) -- for more see online article ([LINK TO DOI](https://doi.org/10.1186/s12889-020-09892-y))
+* [The impact of the COVID-19 pandemic on the importance of urban green spaces to the public](article_noszczyk_impact_2022) -- for more see online article ([LINK TO DOI](https://doi.org/10.1016/j.landusepol.2021.105925))
 * [COVID-19 misinformation: Accuracy of articles about coronavirus prevention mostly shared on social media](article_obiala_covid-19_2021) -- for more see online article ([LINK TO DOI](https://doi.org/10.1016/j.hlpt.2020.10.007))
 * [Global value chains: Efficiency and risks in the context of COVID-19](article_oecd_global_2021) -- for more see online article ([LINK TO DOI](https://doi.org/10.1787/67c75fdc-en))
 * [What has been the impact of the COVID-19 pandemic on immigrants?
 An update on recent evidence](article_oecd_what_2022) -- for more see online article ([LINK TO DOI](https://doi.org/10.1787/65cfc31c-en))
+* [Infrastructures of Care for Public Housing Residents During COVID-19 Detention: Failures, Glitches and Possibilities to Care With](article_olivier_infrastructures_2022) -- for more see online article ([LINK TO DOI](https://doi.org/10.1080/08111146.2022.2123317))
 * [Air, Surface Environmental, and Personal
 Protective Equipment Contamination by Severe
 Acute Respiratory Syndrome Coronavirus 2